guywarburg/refactoring-ui/Plan.md

 I feel like this is taking too long and I need to move forward so this should be good enough.
 I'll try to add more states to the input component and validators.

+June 3rd
+(I started a few days ago, don't remember exactly when) I implemented a router with mobx and created a home page.
+I was very curious to try Michel Werstrate's concept of separating state from ui and wanted to try an implementation of my own.
+It is still very basic but I hope to grow it.
+Maybe I'll try to fake loading states in the next ui and see how that works.
+I still need to put my ass down and finish the storybook for the first project.

+p.s. (note-to-self) I still need to re-structure the files, add types back and probably do some cleanup